singnet/dev-portal/docs/concepts/daemon.md

 comments: true

 # Hero section
-title: An introduction to the SingularityNET Daemon
+title: snetd - SingularityNET Daemon
 description: Learn about the daemon - how it interacts with the SingularityNET Marketplace and the Ethereum Blockchain.

 # extralink box